youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/7_Making Asynchronous Programming Great Again.md

 getResults()
 }

 println("getResults() is running in bacground.
-Main thread is not blocked.") asyncResults.await().map { println(it.displayName) }
+KotlinTest thread is not blocked.") asyncResults.await().map { println(it.displayName) }
 println("getResults() completed")